3 Biggest Reasons People Aren’t Selling Their Homes

 There are a number of reasons why people aren't selling their homes.
 But some reasons are more common than others.
 How do you deal with these fears and help clients sell?

-From builders not building enough homes to baby boomers refusing to move, there is blame aplenty to go around for the über-tight inventory problem.
+From builders not building enough homes to baby boomers refusing to move, there is blame plenty to go around for the über-tight inventory problem.
 Some of it is rightfully placed (hey, builders!) but blaming one homeowner demographic is just plain foolish.
+Here are some reasons people aren’t selling their homes and tips on solving this issue.

 We did some unofficial research and have found three reasons people aren’t selling their homes that are pretty common among homeowners when they entertain thoughts of selling.
 You may recognize them.
 But do you deal with them?